Transcription What is Transcription

 These motifs enable transcription factors to recognize and bind specific DNA sequences, thereby regulating gene expression in eukaryotic cells.

-The presence of pus cells in urine, also known as pyuria, is typically measured as the number of white blood cells per high-power field (WBC/HPF) under a microscope.
 The normal range is generally considered to be up to 5-10 WBC/HPF.
 Elevated pus cell counts may indicate infection or inflammation in the urinary tract.
 It's essential to interpret these results in the context of other clinical findings and consult with a healthcare professional for a thorough evaluation.

 They help RNA polymerase bind to promoter sites on DNA